-My honourable friend the Minister for Creative Industries (Siôn Simon) has made the following Written Ministerial Statement.
+My honourable friend the Minister for Culture, Creative Industries and Tourism (Barbara Follett) has made the following Written Ministerial Statement.

-The Education, Youth and Culture Council will be held on 26 and 27 November in Brussels.
-I will be representing the UK on 27 November when culture and audiovisual issues will be taken.
-Michael Russell MSP, Minister for Culture, External Affairs and the Constitution for Scotland, will also attend the council.
+The Education, Youth and Culture Council will be held on 20 and 21 November in Brussels.
+Alun Ffred Jones, Minister for Heritage for Wales, will be representing the UK on the morning of 20 November when culture and audio-visual issues will be taken.
+Education issues will be taken on 21 November.